Benjamin Moore Paints that Qualify for LEED v4 credit

 The LEED Green Building Rating System® provides minimum performance standards for various sustainable building elements, including paint.
 LEED 2009 gives Green Building credit for paints that meet certain Volatile Organic Compounds (VOC) limits.

-LEED® v4 is the latest version of LEED; it went into effect in 2013, and the USGBC currently allows a choice between LEED 2009 and the more demanding LEED v4; the grace period for LEED 2009 will end in October 2016 at which point only LEED v4 will be allowed.
+LEED® v4 is the latest version of LEED; it went into effect in 2013, and the USGBC allowed a choice between LEED 2009 and the more demanding LEED v4 until the end of October 2016.
+As of November 1st 2016, LEED v4 is the only standard recognized for new buildings.

-Paints earn LEED v4 Low-Emitting Materials credit for being emission certified in addition to meeting certain VOC limits.
+Paints earn LEED v4 Low-Emitting Materials credit for being emission certified in addition to meeting CARB SCM 2007 VOC limits.